 OkiOki is a Maori word meaning 'Feeling relaxed'.
 And that's how we would like every entrepreneur to feel about his financial administration.
 Hence, our saying 'I'm feeling OkiOki today'.

 Yes.
 OkiOki keeps track of invoices you haven't paid yet or that haven't been paid by your clients.
 In doing so, fines for late payments will be avoided and you will always be on time for payments.
 OkiOki will help you and your accountant get your tax submission in on time avoiding costly fines from the tax authority as well.
 On top of that, OkiOki is also a great time saver and we all know that time is money.
 Personal time spent on administration instead of on your personal life is even more valuable.

 Unmatched documents and transactions are put on your to-do list.
 There are several reasons why a match might not be possible and why OkiOki will need your help.

 A document is missing a transaction when:

-Booking partial payments is something that is not automatic.
-There is too much chance of making a mistake there that plays to the disadvantage of our users.
+Booking partial payments does not happen automatically.
+The risk of making a mistake that plays to the disadvantage of our users is too high.